-- Each region of Italy usually has a local train line that services the region and is separate from the regional train service run by Treni Italia.
+- Most regions of Italy have a local train line that services the region and is separate from the regional train service run by Treni Italia.
 The Treni Italia site will usually show the train schedules for these local lines but at the station you will have to buy tickets to these destinations separately.
 When looking up the schedule online you might see “non acquistabile” next to a destination.
 That means it is not available to buy online through Treni Italia or at their kiosks at the station.
 Once you arrive at the station, you can ask where to buy these regional tickets.

 At the Station